 Shortly after my 38th birthday, I realized I was waking up every day feeling so blah, fatigued and honestly a little depressed.
 I had gained about ten pounds over the previous year, stopped working out like I always had and really wasn’t fueling my body with anything nutritious.
 Let me stop here and rewind a bit….

 My entire life, well ever since I can remember, I have been an extremely active person who enjoyed staying in shape and yes even enjoyed working out.
 I grew up swimming even before I could really walk, played every sport I could through all my years of schooling and was pretty religious about going to the gym once I entered the working world.
-Then about ten years ago I started having some strange reactions when I was eating and long story short I ended up being diagnosed with a crap ton of food allergies including but not limited to wheat, oats, barley, malt, soy and nuts.
+Then about ten years ago I started having some strange reactions when I was eating and long story short I ended up being diagnosed with a ton of food allergies including but not limited to wheat, oats, barley, malt, soy and nuts.
 For a carb-a-holic such as myself, it is not an exaggeration to say I was shocked and at a total loss how I would go on never being able to eat bagels, pancakes or deep dish Pizza Hut pizza again.
 As the months and years went by after my diagnosis I eventually got used to being on a restricted diet but what I struggled with the most was the lack of energy I had due to not being able to take in the carbs I used to and then how much harder this made working out.
 I struggled for years to make it through 30 minutes of working out and eating food I didn’t really love or that loved me back.

 About 3 months ago a family member saw me and blurted out that I looked like I had gained weight.
 I was a little taken aback because while I knew that I had put on a few pounds I didn’t realize it was enough that is was noticeable to the point of being commented upon.
 Well that was it!
 I decided right then and there I needed to get my priorities in line.
-A few days after this, a co-worker of mine happened to bring in a box of Shakeology packets for me to try.
-I didn’t know anything about the product or even had considered using shakes in my diet but I thought what the heck maybe this will help me get back on track even faster.
+A few days after this, a co-worker of mine happened to bring in a box of these superfood shake packets for me to try.
+I didn’t know anything about the product and honestly have never even considered using shakes in my diet but I thought what the heck maybe this will help me get back on track even faster.
 I did a little research and realized this product offered a ton of nutrition that I was probably lacking and may help fill me up between meals so I could lose the couple extra pounds I had gained.
 I immediately started drinking one shake a day and hitting the gym a minimum of 5 days a week and the change in my life has been amazing y’all!